- Accounting Option

 - Marketing/Management Option

-The Management & Marketing Option prepares students for careers in retail management, small business management, communications, marketing, advertising, and promotion.
+This option prepares students to pursue careers in business organizations with an emphasis on the skills and knowledge necessary for the business professional to function in community and regional centers of commerce.
 The Management & Marketing Option’s dual emphasis allows students to select courses in both disciplines as a foundation for leading small businesses or units of large organizations.
 Courses in the option include human resource management, leadership, international management, retailing, global marketing, market research, communications and ethics.

 - Individualized Option

-The Individualized Option allows students, in conjunction with their faculty advisor, to develop a program of study based on their specific career needs.
-Students pursuing the Individualized Option have paired business with information sciences and technology, hotel and restaurant management, kinesiology, science, professional writing, and other coursework, to pursue studies focused on their unique interests and/or career plans.
+This option provides the opportunity for students to pursue an approved business-focused interdisciplinary program of study.
+Students pursuing the Individualized Option have paired business with information sciences and technology, hotel and restaurant management, professional writing, and other coursework, to pursue studies focused on their unique interests and/or career plans.

 All the options include courses that emphasize oral and written communication; active and collaborative learning; team-building; critical-thinking; and problem-solving skills.
 Students also participate in a capstone experience, choosing to conduct an undergraduate research project, participate in a collaborative project in business, or pursue professional experience through an internship.